trax-project/moodle-trax-logs/doc/lti.md

 1. Enable and configure Web Services in Moodle: `Administration > Plugins > Web Services > Overview`.
 2. Choose the `REST` protocol if you want to check that these services work with unit testing.
 3. Select the `logstore_trax_get_activities` and `logstore_trax_get_actors` functions.
-4. Don't forget to create a user with a token.
+4. Don't forget to create a user account with a token.

 ## Available services

 There are 2 services with a similar behavior:
-- `logstore_trax_get_activities` which provides users and groups xAPI data,
+- `logstore_trax_get_activities` which provides users xAPI data,
 - `logstore_trax_get_actors` which provides activities xAPI data.